Blendify/blender-manual/blender_docs/manual/editors/graph_editor/fcurves/fmodifiers.rst

 To add spin to an object or group, select the object/group and add a keyframe to the axis of rotation (X, Y, or Z)

-To add a modifier, go to :menuselection:`Properties --> Add Modifier`.
+To add a modifier, go to :menuselection:`Properties region --> Modifiers --> Add Modifier`.

 Types of Modifiers